 Adjust your eating habits if needed

-Your ingredient list in any given recipe will be different, and this is okay, we are all unique.
-However, maybe in order to eat what you grow, you will need to review your favorite recipe list.
-Here is what I mean:
+Your ingredient list in any given recipe will be different, and this is okay; we are all unique.
+However, in order to eat what you grow, you may need to review your favorite recipe list.

 Grow what you eat

-Now when you go to a seed catalog with your shopping list, you will no longer look for what looks like fun to grow, but look for what you want to eat.
-If you are new to gardening, you might want to start with just a few things that are easy to grow and you often use in your meals.
-Things like, salad greens, potatoes, and tomatoes would be a great way to start.
+When you go to a seed catalog with your shopping list, you will no longer look for what looks like fun to grow but look for what you want to eat.
+If you are new to gardening, you might want to start with just a few things that are easy to grow, and that you often use in your meals.
+For example, salad greens, potatoes, and tomatoes would be a great way to start.

-It does not matter what you start with, what matters is that you learn to grow the things you eat.
-Most plant varieties are not difficult to grow.
-There is lots of info on here and on the web as well as in good gardening books for plant-based foods.
-Besides, gardening is like riding a bike, you can’t learn how to do it by just reading about it.
+It doesn’t matter what you start with; what truly matters is learning to grow the food you eat.
+Most plant varieties are relatively easy to cultivate.
+There is plenty of information available online, as well as in good gardening books about plant-based foods.
+Furthermore, gardening is similar to riding a bikeโyou can’t learn how to do it just by reading; you need to practice it.

 Go out and do it!
 It is okay to fail, it is not okay not to try!

-We started growing food without owning a speck of land, and even now, our yard is not big by any means but we grow a lot of foot here.
+We started growing food without owning a speck of land, and even now, our yard is not big by any means, but we have grown a lot of food here.

 Eat what you grow

-It might take some time and practice to start to enjoy the abundance in the summer and use what stores well in the winter.
-Garden goodies do not grow and ripen according to our meal plans, they just ripen whenever the conditions are right.
+It may take some time and practice to fully appreciate the abundance of summer produce and to learn how to store it for winter use.
+Garden vegetables donโt grow and ripen according to our meal plans; they mature whenever the conditions are optimal.

 If you are looking for inspiration, The Creative Kitchen by Stephanie Hafferty is a great book, it includes seasonal plant-based recipes for meals, drinks, garden, and self-care.

-I love the seasonal approach to making meals and the fact that Stephanie Hafferty is not just a cook, but also a gardener.
-Her recipes come from the garden into the kitchen.
-True to being a seasonal cookbook she includes variations for recipes.
+I appreciate the seasonal approach to meal preparation, and I admire that Stephanie Hafferty is not only a cook but also a gardener.
+Her recipes transition seamlessly from garden to kitchen.
+Staying true to the concept of a seasonal cookbook, she includes variations for her recipes.

 Preserve what you eat

-Maybe you are thinking growing what you eat and eating what you grow is a steep learning curve, why bother?
+Maybe you think growing what you eat and eating what you grow is a steep learning curve.
+Why bother?
 Isn’t everything available in-store, washed, and even ready-made?
-Good question.
+That’s a good question.

-More often than not the food that we buy is grown in a way we would never approve of, sprayed with fungicides, pesticides, and herbicides, and delivered from many miles away.
-If it is ready-made it probably is highly processed with additives that can make you sick.
+More often than not, the food we buy is grown in a way we would never approve of, sprayed with fungicides, pesticides, and herbicides, and delivered from many miles away.
+If it is ready-made, it probably is highly processed with additives that can make you sick.

-Personally, I’m also often shocked to see how much mass food production reminds me of slavery.
-Often underpaid and in a less than the optimal environment, people work hard to get food to the grocery store.
-I would not want to work that way, growing our own food is so much better.
-Sure, we can’t grow all, but we can grow a lot.
+I’m also often shocked to see how much mass food production reminds me of slavery.
+Often underpaid and in a less-than-optimal environment, people work hard to get food to the grocery store.
+I would not want to work that way; growing our own food is so much better.
+Sure, we can’t grow everything, but we can grow a lot.
 And we get fresh, organic produce for our family that is much better than money can buy.

 “Growing your own food is like printing your own money!”
 (Ron Finley).